About the Centre Block project

 Temporary homes for Parliament

-While the Centre Block undergoes restoration and modernization, the new Senate of Canada Building houses the Senate.
-Similarly, Parliament Hill’s West Block is now the interim home of the House of Commons Chamber.
+During the project, the Senate of Canada Building is housing the Senate.
+The West Block is now the interim home of the House of Commons Chamber.

 Restoring and modernizing the Senate of Canada Building